BudjakovDmitry/tech/linux/commands/tail.md

 # tail

 Print last N lines of a file.
-By default it prints last 10 lines.
+By default, it prints last 10 lines.

 ```shell
 # print last 10 lines